sunil-samuel/KieServer-KJar-Deployment/README.md

 ```sh
 > unzip jboss-eap-7.0.0.zip
 ```
-This will create a file named `jboss-eap-7.0.0`.
+This will create a directory named `jboss-eap-7.0.0`.
 This will be the directory where the kie-server will be installed.

 ### Install BRMS for EAP 7
 Download the kie-server from the Red Hat access site.<br>
 https://access.redhat.com/products/red-hat-jboss-brms/<br>
-This documentation uses the *Red Hat JBoss BRMS 6.4.0 Deployable for EAP 7* namely **jboss-brms-6.4.0.GA-deployable-eap7.x.zip**
+This documentation uses the *Red Hat JBoss BRMS 6.4.0 Deployable for EAP 7* namely **jboss-brms-6.4.0.GA-deployable-eap7.x.zip** file.

 NOTE: Make sure to unzip this file into the EAP 7 directory.
 It will update the jboss-eap-7.0.0 directory.